Chapter 3:

 Professional.
 Composed.
 Invisible.
 I repeated after myself.

 But somehow, my eyes kept drifting toward him.
 He sat with perfect posture, listening to one of the trainees talk with full attention.
 His smile was soft.
 His eyes were warm.
-He looked sincere, patient, present.
+He looked sincere, patient and present.

 Why, he doesn’t even need to be media trained!
 He was just naturally graceful.
 Talent scouts would go crazy over him.

 He really stood out.
 A bit because he looked foreign.
-A bit because he was tall.
-But also because he carried a lightness that made everyone near him look brighter.
+He’s definitely a half Japanese, half something else.
+He was just too tall.
+He also carried a lightness that made everyone near him look brighter.
 He was shining but he also made sure the people surrounding him received his warm light.

 I scrubbed the same spot on the counter for so long it nearly turned into a hole.